Visit the Blue Mountains By Train: 2 Easy Itineraries

 Planning which bushwalks to take

-Before you begin this itinerary, be sure to check any track mentioned for closures.
-Two top-rated trails, the Prince Henry Cliff Walk at Leura and the Valley of the Waters in Wentworth Falls, are partially closed due to landslides and may not reopen for some time.
+Check for closures before starting this itinerary.
+The top-rated Prince Henry Cliff Walk at Leura and the Valley of the Waters in Wentworth Falls are partially closed due to landslides and may not reopen soon.

-This itinerary includes three walks.
-There are many more options, and these are outlined in the guidebook you receive with your HOHO bus ticket.
+This itinerary includes three walks, but there are more options in the guidebook you get with your HOHO bus ticket.

 Planning your stops on the Blue Mountains Explorer Bus

-9:00 am – Take the first bus from Stop 1 to Echo Point.
-If you want to grab some picnic items, you can walk down Katoomba Street to the Hominy Bakery or even the Aldi supermarket for supplies.
-There is a second stop at this end of the street to save you from walking back.
+9:15 am – Take the first bus from Stop 1 to Echo Point.
+If you need picnic items, walk to Hominy Bakery or Aldi supermarket on Katoomba Street.
+There’s a second stop at the end of the street to save you the walk back.

-9:10 am – Alight at Echo Point (Stop 7) and walk to the Three Sisters lookout to get your first view of the stunning Jamison Valley.
+9:27 am – Alight at Echo Point (Stop 7) and walk to the Three Sisters lookout for your first view of the Jamison Valley.

 Three Sisters viewing platform

-There are two platforms at Echo Point lookout to view the Three Sisters.
+Two platforms at Echo Point lookout offer views of the Three Sisters.

-You can take a short walk out on to the first sister and then retrace your steps back to the carpark where you will find signs for the Prince Henry Cliff Walk
+Take a short walk onto the first sister and then retrace your steps to the carpark where you will find signs for the Prince Henry Cliff Walk.

 Prince Henry Cliff Walk in the Blue Mountains